US, China extend talks on trade battle for 3rd day

 Washington is pressing Beijing for changes including rolling back plans for government-led creation of Chinese global champions in robotics and other fields.
 Europe, Japan and other trading partners echo Washington’s complaints that those violate Beijing’s market-opening obligations.

-Chinese officials have suggested Beijing might alter its industrial plans but they have rejected pressure to abandon their blueprint for greater prosperity and global influence.
+Chinese officials have suggested Beijing might alter its industrial plans but reject pressure to abandon what they consider a path to prosperity and global influence.
 They have tried to defuse pressure for more sweeping change by offering concessions including purchasing more American soybeans, natural gas and other exports.

+Neither side has given any indication its basic position has changed.
+Economists say the 90-day window is too short to resolve all the conflicts in trade relations between the biggest and second-biggest global economies.

+Trump’s “cheerleading tweet” feeds hopes for a settlement, Mizuho Bank’s Vishnu Varathan said in a report.
+However, he cautioned, “Even if a deal is cobbled together, the more strident trade hawks in the White House and Trump may not sign off.”

-China is strong and has its own needs, said the Global Times, published by the ruling Communist Party.
-Washington “cannot push China too far” and must avoid a situation that “spins out of control.”
+On Tuesday, an official Chinese newspaper warned Washington “cannot push China too far” and must avoid a situation that “spins out of control.”

+The talks went ahead despite tension over the arrest of a Chinese tech executive in Canada on U.S. charges related to possible violations of trade sanctions against Iran.

+The American delegation is led by a deputy U.S. trade representative, Jeffrey D. Gerrish, and includes agriculture, energy, commerce, treasury and State Department officials.